Onroe/Daily-News-Scrapper/README.md

 # Daily-News-Scrapper
-A lightweight algorithm to scrap new articles from a news site and sends a message to a user phone with that article
+A lightweight algorithm to scrap new articles from a news site and sends a message to a user phone with that article link.